 By Sam Davis, BHS, CPT, FNS

-We are all looking for quick fixes that solve all of our problems: losing weight, cellulite, skin, and bloat, which is why marketing is targeted to make you think that their product is the quick fix that you’ve been searching for.
+We all look for quick fixes that solve our problems.
+We want to lose weight, reduce cellulite, get clear skin, and reduce bloat.
+Consequently, marketers target you with their products.
+They want to convince you that their solution is the quick fix that you’ve been searching for.
 They probably charge a pretty penny too, or not—but either way, you’re throwing your cash into a bottomless pit of money-sucking scams.
-There are many, but the scams listed below are verified scams, so please don’t fall for them!
+There are many, but I’ve listed some major, verified fitness scams below.
+Please don’t fall for them!

 And, as a health coach, I’m obligated to say it: There is no such thing as a maintainable, quick fix unless you want to pay a plastic surgeon.